A word with Gio Swaby

 Gio Swaby is a multidisciplinary artist exploring the intersections of Blackness and womanhood.
 Swaby was born in 1991 in the Bahamas and works in Canada.
 She creates portraits of women from her own tight social circle using a range of textile-based techniques.
 The portraits are anchored in the artist’s desire to represent and celebrate the complex ways women style themselves.
 Swaby forges close connections with her subjects – each portrait begins with a photo shoot where the artist invites women to show up as they are, wearing what makes them feel comfortable and confident.
 As Swaby takes photos, she notes the moments when the women relax, and come into a sense of self-awareness and empowerment.
 These moments inspire Swaby’s portraits as well as her selection of fabrics and threads.
 She upends tradition with her often life-size portraits, which give a sense of monumentality to the techniques of embroidery and piecing.
 She also presents the reverse side of her intricately rendered canvases so that the stitching process of her freehand style — with its normally hidden knots and loose threads — is visible.
 While there is a vulnerability to Swaby "showing the back," she embraces and elevates these imperfections.
 Gio Swaby: Fresh Up is at PEM August 12 through November 26, 2023.

-Q: What does “fresh up” mean?
+Q: What does “Fresh Up” mean?

-A: Fresh ip is a part of Bahamian dialect.
+A: Fresh up is a part of Bahamian dialect.
 It's how you give someone a compliment.
 It doesn't even have to be dressing up.
 It can just be a way of carrying yourself.
 You get a new haircut and it brings out a confidence in you.
 You can say to someone, "Oh, you get all fresh up today," or, "You're looking fresh up."
 It's just a way to connect in a really positive energy.
 That exchange of energy between the person giving the compliment and then receiving it.
 Then you can see the boost in people.

 Q: How and when did you start working with textiles?

 A: Textiles have been a part of my life for pretty much my whole life.
 I've always been in a house full of fabric, full of thread, sewing machines, because my mother was a seamstress from well before I was born.
 She'd make matching outfits for all of us and also for herself.
 That's how I learned to sew.
 We learned to sew these doll clothes together, making them from socks and other materials we had around the house, and then moving into something more complicated.
 Every school in the Bahamas wears a school uniform.
 She made all my school uniforms.
 I'd help her with that too a little bit, like sewing on the buttons, putting on the hooks on the skirt.
 Those were really special moments for us.
-I felt like, "this is our connection."
+I felt like, "This is our connection. "

 Q: How did growing up in the Bahamas affect the color patterns that you work with?
+And how and when did you start working with textiles?

 A: For fabrics, my choice is always vibrance.
 I work with a lot of color.
 Being someone from the Caribbean, color is a part of life in a way that is hard to see or hard to experience in other places.
 In other cities, when you walk around, everyone's in all black.
 You probably will never have that moment in the Bahamas.
 People gravitate toward color.
 For me, that has been true in my work and my personal life, which the two are very intertwined.
 I work with a lot of florals in my fabrics as well.
 I've always been drawn to flowers, a very strong motif throughout my work, through the very different ways that we can communicate with flowers, what they might mean.
-Even the placement of them (is it upright or upside down?) and what that might indicate for a portrait.
+Even the placement of them (is it upright or upside down? ) and what that might indicate for a portrait.

 Q: You often foreground the hairstyle of your sitters.
 Why is this?